playcanvas/sprites/README.md

 Add the script to an Entity with a Script Component.
 You will see the following script attributes:

 - **textureAsset**: This is the sprite that you want to render.
 If you want transparency for your sprite make sure that this is a .png file.
+- **eventsEnabled**: This is the toggle to allow events when interacting with the sprite.
 - **x**: This is the x **screen** coordinate for your sprite.
 - **y**: This is the y **screen** coordinate for your sprite.
 - **width**: This is the width of your sprite in pixels.
 For best results use the actual width of the uploaded image.
 Powers of 2 have better quality.